Welcome to Year Four

 In PSHE we will be exploring our self-esteem and what has an effect on it, which links with our book in English as we continue with ‘There’s a Boy in the Girls’ Bathroom’ with a focus on using direct speech.

-As we have spent lots of time on place value in maths, we are now ready to move on to addition and subtraction and we will be challenged to use our problem solving skills.
+In maths, we will continue to practise addition and subtraction with 4-digit numbers and we will be challenged to use our problem-solving skills.
 As you know, we want you to spend lots of time practising your times tables and regularly going on TT Rockstars.
 Can you move up a level in Olympic Maths this half term?
 My Maths will continue to be set weekly and will always link to recent learning in class to help you consolidate new learning.

 We will begin our new geography topic which will allow us to explore the different climates and weather of the world.
-We will also find out what biomes are – have a look at your Teams assignment for more on this!
+We will also find out what biomes are.

-Recorders will continue to be on Mondays, swimming will continue to be on Tuesdays and P.E will be on Fridays.
+Enrichment will continue to be on Mondays, swimming will continue to be on Tuesdays and you will need your recorders on Wednesdays please.

 Thank you for the wonderful work that was shared with us on Teams.
 We have set 6 more assignments.
 Remember, the aim is to do 4 so see which ones stand out to you!